 - Dialogue: Does it sound natural?
 Is it clear who is speaking?
 Are the capitalisation and punctuation correct?

 - Quotations: Are these laid out and punctuated according to industry standards?
 Are insertions, omissions and alterations handled properly?
 Are there any obvious plagiarism concerns?
 Are references provided, complete and correctly presented?

 - Sentence and paragraph structuring: Are sentences easy to follow?
 Are any awkwardly phrased or overlong?
 Are paragraphs manageable chunks and do they focus on one idea?

-As I edit, I also create a style sheet for the client, to lay down a framework for consistent style in the book.
-The style sheet includes elements like spelling choices, hyphenated terms, capitalised terms and punctuation style, and it’s a great reference for the author.
+As I edit, I create a style sheet for the client, to lay down a framework for consistent style in the book.
+The style sheet includes elements like spelling choices, hyphenated terms, capitalised terms and punctuation style, and it’s a useful reference for the author.